-That's not to say that you can't take advantage of your bilingual staff members.
+That's not to say that you can't take advantage of your bilingual staff members linguistic skills.
 For this to be a viable option, the staff member should go through the proper channels to ensure language competency and that certain standards are being met.

 1. Different Roles and Environments

 Being fluent in multiple languages is a wonderful skill, and it also offers a unique understanding of a different culture, which has become an increasingly valuable asset in today’s multicultural society.

 But it is too often assumed that being bilingual automatically provides the skills needed to interpret.
 The reality is that professional interpreters have distinct skills that bilingual employees often don’t.

 Interpreting is a career path which requires training and building experience over time.
 This leads to higher levels of professionalism and a complete mastery of both languages.
 The interpreter will also demonstrate a high degree of cultural understanding, which is arguably just as important as the language syntax itself.

 The expertise the interpreter specializes in is a critical variable as well.
 A legal interpreter will generally stay within that industry and rarely work in, say, a healthcare environment, as it would require a completely separate knowledge base.